If you have reached here then you want to know how to set up a marine aquarium.

 Choosing tanks with greater volume is important but so is the surface area.
 In simple terms mean the tank needs to be wider than taller, wider tanks will have more surface area for gas exchange compared to taller narrow aquariums.

-These days we have so many shaped aquariums that will just out of the box from L shaped to pentagons all are possible for setting up a marine aquarium.
+These days we have so many shaped aquariums that will just out of the box from L-shaped to pentagons all are possible for setting up a marine aquarium.

 Placement of the Tank

-After deciding on the size and the shape of your marine aquarium, you need to decide on the placement of the tank.
+After deciding on the size and shape of your marine aquarium, you need to decide on the placement of the tank.

 The tank must be in view and away from busy crowded spaces.

-We don’t want to add stress on the marine fish.
+We don’t want to add stress to the marine fish.
 Stress will keep them in hiding all the time.
 Keeping the tank away from direct sunlight and away from the heater and air conditioning vents.

 Make sure that you have enough electrical outlets for the equipment to work.